The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 7. Payment Gateways

 Successful processing of payment is the ultimate goal behind running any eCommerce business.
 It doesn’t matter what type & size of products or services you sell; you aim to convert visitors into customers through successful transactions.
-Here we will know the difference between Shopify and WooCommerce based on the payment gateway.
+Here, we will know the difference between Shopify and WooCommerce based on the payment gateway.

 One of the best things about WooCommerce is that it also allows the integration of various regional and local payment services.
 Moreover, you can build your own payment gateway and integrate it into your store.
 Besides this, you don’t have to pay any processing fees to WooCommerce.
 You only have to pay the processing fee to the payment gateway or the bank.

 Shopify provides an option to integrate more than 100 payment gateways into your online store.
 However, the platform charges 0.5 to 2 percent transaction fees based on your monthly plan.
-If you go with a higher plan, you need to pay low transaction fees.
+If you go with a higher plan, you need to pay lower transaction fees.

 The eCommerce platform provides its own payment gateway, known as Shopify Payments, and it is absolutely free and straightforward to use.
 Opting for this option means you don’t need to wait for any third-party payment provider to get approval before processing the payments.